Thursday, July 8th, 2010, at 7:30pm

 Jonathan Foote comes to the aesthetic sphere from a technical background.
 A “recovering” scientist with a Ph.D., Jonathan holds 34 US patents and has over 60 scientific publications.
 A San Francisco resident, he is a frequent hanger-on at the Noisebridge hacker space and a recent Awesome Foundation grant recipient.
 He is a co-founder of the SWARM robotics collective, and his artwork has been shown at various Bay Area venues as well as internationally.
 More information on his work can be found at http://www.rotorbrain.com/jtfdesign

-- And musical entertainment provided by DJ Alpha Bravo, spinning records selected not merely for their rhythmic aptitude but also for their subject matter, encompassing William Shatner-narrated sea expeditions, post-punk paeans to the usefulness of bricks, commercial jingles, synth-jazz-disco explorations of cloud structure, music for librarians, and thick slices of less frequently heard über-80s pop.
+DJ Alpha Bravo returns, spinning an eclectic array of nerdy tunes, encompassing William Shatner-narrated sea expeditions, post-punk paeans to the usefulness of bricks, commercial jingles, synth-jazz-disco explorations of cloud structure, music for librarians, and thick slices of less frequently heard über-80s pop.
 Alpha Bravo is VP of left-field pop label Radio Khartoum and was one of the forces behind legendary SF pop club nights Anisette and Schokolade.